The period of total silence on the Island of Gods will be between

 You should know, during Nyepi is a sacred Hindu holiday in Bali, and an important public holiday for the rest of Indonesia.
 Contrary to several other cultures all around the world who celebrate the New Year with dynamic and sparkling festivities, the crowning point of the Balinese New Year 6 day celebration is a day dedicated to complete silence – Nyepi.

-Nyepi is a day that the Hindu Balinese dedicate completely to connect more deeply with God (Hyang Widi Wasa) through prayer, fasting and meditation with an additional layer of introspection of the Self, to evaluate personal values such as love, truth, patience, kindness, and generosity.
+The start of the “Caka” year – the Balinese New Year is celebrated by the Hindus over a period of six days.
+Nyepi is a day for the Hindu Balinese to dedicate themselves completely to connect more deeply with God (Hyang Widi Wasa) through prayer, fasting and meditation.
+Acts of introspection of the Self, to evaluate the personal values they would bring into the new year.